Raising Capital: 6 Ways to Fund Your Startup

 In the early stages of a business lifecycle, your family and friends won’t mind if you miss a payment due to rigid repayment structures.
 It’s often an easier way of growing your business to expand or fulfill a large order.

 It’s the wish of every business owner to have 100% ownership of a business – this can be accomplished with bootstrapping.
 But without the right connections and network, it can be a tough experience to raise a large amount of money.
 You don’t have to take that route.

 Bootstrapping is growing your business on limited finances without any external financing.
-To increase your chances of success, you should ensure there’s low cash flow burning.
+To increase your chances of success, you should ensure there’s low cash flow burning (burn rate).
 Because there are no debt repayment obligations, it means more flexibility.